-- Aim for a dark and unexposed area to store your wine.
+- Aim for a dark and unexposed area to store your wine such as a wine cabinet.
 Any degree of UV light exposure can progress the uncontrolled ageing process, soon identified through a wines colour, smell and flavour.

-- Your surrounding humidity levels can again interrupt the fashioned ageing process by increasing oxidization or mould risks.
+- Your surrounding humidity levels can again interrupt the fashioned ageing process by increasing oxidisation or mould risks.
 Storing your wine in between 55-80% humidity will control the organic development phases.

 - Avoid unnecessary vibrations while storing your wine.
 By placing it in a space with heavy footfall, you’ll likely experience splits through your wine, changing its organic compounds, makeup and body.

 - Lingering or unpleasant smells can interfere with the ageing process, causing irreversible damages.
 To ensure that your wine can be consumed for the long-term, while experiencing the benefits of maturity, storing your wine away from general home activity, cooking and heavy footfall areas will be recommended.

 - A wine fridge can be a great way to store your wine.
 If you choose a wine fridge, opt for a fridge with a charcoal filter to eliminate aromas.
 Whether you choose a freestanding, built-in, or fully integrated model, your wine is sure to age much better in a wine cooler.

 Through the above tips, you’ll likely experience the value of wine and its ageing process, helping you easily preserve your favourite bottles from home.
 Here you’ll benefit from upholding its intended flavour, body and colour, encountering desirable, secondary tones.

 How to Tell Between Fruitful and Fruitless Ageing Processes